Culbin Sands, Forest and Findhorn Bay

-Culbin Sands, Forest and Findhorn Bay is a huge area of coast and countryside and an SSSI (site of special scientific interest) in Moray, Scotland, stretching from just east of the town of Nairn eastwards to the village of Findhorn and its bay.
+Culbin Sands, Forest and Findhorn Bay is a large area of coast and countryside and an SSSI (site of special scientific interest) in Moray, Scotland, stretching from just east of the town of Nairn eastwards to the village of Findhorn and its bay.
 All of the areas are very important for wildlife in general and are strongly protected by law.
 The Culbin Sands are known in Gaelic as Bar Inbhir Èireann.

 Culbin Forest

 This huge forest is almost completely owned by the Forestry and Land Scotland.
 It is split by several large paths and smaller tracks in between.
 The densely covered areas off these paths are difficult to traverse.
 Most walks are taken beginning at the south of the forest at Wellhill Car Park and ending at the beach.
 Among the trees there are several strange monoliths bearing messages, and at one tree there is a small plaque commemorating its planting by Prince Charles.
 Although mostly made up of tall pines and coarse ground cover, Culbin also has many more open, sandy patches in the forest, where small younger trees have recently been planted.
 The grassland areas are very suitable for butterflies.
 There are several ponds which act as oases to the local animals.
 Hill 99, a towering wooden structure which blends in subtly with the canopy, provides an excellent viewpoint.
 The wildlife amongst the trees is very discreet although birds can clearly be heard singing everywhere.

 The forest hosts breeding crested tits.
 The forest is also an important site for the Kentish glory moth (Endromis versicolora), which exploits the forestry activity carried out by Forestry and Land Scotland.
 The timber felling generates spaces for birch saplings to take root, the larval food plant of the moths, which prefer saplings under three metres tall.
 The moths follow the timber felling around the forest, and the adults can be seen in April and May.